-RESTRICTIONS: All ages are welcome but be aware that, although this is an educational and historical tour primarily aimed at adults, and we will be telling some stories that may be too intense for young children.
+RESTRICTIONS: All ages are welcome but be aware that this is an educational and historical tour primarily aimed at adults, and we will be telling some stories that may be too intense for young children.
 No pets will be allowed on the tour.
 Smoking or the consumption of alcoholic beverages during the tour are strictly prohibited; anyone who violates these policies will be asked to leave the tour.

 Each tour is limited to 28 individuals.
 These tours often sell out far in advance.
 Reservations are strongly recommended.